 As the years passed, these lists evolved into leveled lists for beginners, intermediate learners, and advanced learners with sample sentences for each one so they could see how each would be used in a sentence.
 They look like this.

-- Expressing Time (first, next, later, 2 days ago, afterwards, sometimes, in the morning, at night)
+- Time (first, next, later, 2 days ago, afterward, sometimes, in the morning, at night)

 - Adding Additional Information (for example, in addition, normally)